stenknutsen/HomeGrownPOSTagger/README.md

-# HomeGrownPOSTagger
+## Home Grown POS Tagger
-Creating a POS tagger from scratch.
+Attempting to create a part-of-speech tagger using both top-down and bottom-up processing principles.